Alteraxial Phonons in Collinear Magnets

-In this work, based on magnetic point group (MPG) analysis, we perform a complete group-theoretical classification of phonons in collinear magnets.
-Specifically, we divide them into four categories distinguished by symmetry and momentum-space PAM wave patterns: one nonaxial type and three axial types, comprising centro-even-, noncentro-odd-, and noncentro-even-wave phonons.
-Remarkably, beyond the ferro-axial ($s$-wave) phonon, we reveal higher-order-wave PAM patterns featuring one to seven nodal surfaces of vanishing PAM crossing the $\Gamma$ point.
-These correspond to the complete series from $p$- to $j$-wave alteraxial phonons, encompassing both odd- and even-parity wave patterns [see Supplemental Material (SM)~\cite{supp} ].
-We have also performed high-throughput calculations of magnetic materials, and predicted hundreds of candidates hosting alteraxial phonons.
-We further present \emph{ab initio} magnetic phonon spectra and PAM patterns for three representative alteraxial phonon materials, namely, CrSb, Cr$_2$SbAs, and MnSe, spanning distinct categories.
-By establishing a systematic framework for axial phonons in collinear magnets, our work paves the way for phono-magnetic effects.\\
+In this work, based on magnetic point group (MPG) theory, we propose a systematic symmetry analysis of phonons in collinear magnets.
+Remarkably, beyond the ferroaxial ($s$-wave) phonon, we reveal a complete series of alteraxial phonons exhibiting higher-order-wave PAM, ranging from $p$- to $j$-wave.
+We have also performed high-throughput calculations and predicted hundreds of magnetic materials hosting alteraxial phonons. \emph{Ab initio} magnetic phonon spectra and corresponding PAM patterns are further presented for representative materials, including CrSb, Cr$_2$SbAs, and MnSe.
+By establishing a systematic framework for axial phonons in collinear magnets, our work should open an avenue for studying new phonon-magnetic effects.\\

-{\bf{Symmetry-based classification scheme.}} The concept of alteraxial phonons in collinear magnets is based on the magnitude of the PAM defined with the magnetization direction (labeled as $\vec{e}_\mathrm{m}$ direction) as the quantization axis.
-For a single phonon mode $\epsilon_{\bf{q}}$ with $\bf{q}$ denoting its wavevector, this magnitude corresponds to the phonon circular polarization along $\vec{e}_\mathrm{m}$ direction, which is given by
+{\bf{MPG-based symmetry analysis.}} In collinear magnets, we define the magnetization direction (labeled as $\bf{e}_\mathrm{m}$ direction) as the quantization axis of the PAM.
+For a single phonon mode $\epsilon_{\bf{q}}$ with $\bf{q}$ denoting its wavevector, the magnitude of PAM corresponds to the phononic circular polarization along $\bf{e}_\mathrm{m}$ direction~\cite{zhang_chiral_2015}, which is given by